Guseyn/guseyn.com/static/md/posts/eo-is-wrong.md

 new PrintableText(json.toString()).print()
 ```

-Our code is not becomming more composible. **EO** allows `void` methods, which is a big mistake.
+Our code is not becomming more composable. **EO** allows `void` methods, which is a big mistake.
 Because it means that you can't even make compositions for such methods.

-I mean it's okay, but do we really make our code composible or we just create objects with `new` key words.
+I mean it's okay, but do we really make our code composable or we just create objects with `new` key words.
 Instead of one big composition we have a lot of different compositions which are in different places in our program.

 So, **EO** principles do not bring us the structure of code that we have on the first picture, it looks more like this: